-After my first c-section, I wasn’t allowed to walk for almost twenty-four hours, and even that seemed impossibly soon to be up and around.
+After my first C-section, I wasn’t allowed to walk for almost 24 hours, and even that seemed impossibly soon to be up and around.
 My nurse explained that the sooner I was walking, the sooner I would heal.
-She helped me out of bed at my own pace, and I only walked about forty paces on my first stroll.
+She helped me out of bed at my own pace, and I only walked about 40 steps on my first stroll.
 After my second c-section, the nurses had me up and walking only five hours later, and they had me doing laps every few hours.
 It sounds incredibly painful, but your body can do it.

 Gas is your enemy.

 I was four days postpartum before I experienced THE GAS.
 I had pain in my uterus/stomach that was so intense I literally thought I was dying.
 Luckily for me, I was standing next to a nurse when it happened, and he talked me through it.
 After a C-section, your body’s internal organs are settling back into their places, and your digestive system is rebooting.
 Ask your nurse or doctor immediately for anti-gas medication (simethicone or Gas-x) and take it as often as you’re allowed.
 It will make a huge difference.

 Stool softeners will become your new best friend.

 Remember how I said above that your digestive system is rebooting?
 Well, just like you want to take your gas medication religiously, you’ll want to regularly take a stool softener (your doctor will likely have to write an order for this, too).
 Many hospitals require you to have a bowel movement before you’re discharged home, and a stool softener can speed up this process and make it much less painful.

 Laughing/coughing/sneezing are a literal pain in the gut.